 - Communication and writing skills are required.
 Heavy texting experience is not a qualification for communicating via social media.
 In additional to strong journalistic writing and storytelling, you need business acumen, strategic thinking and planning, and the ability to do the right research.
 These days, video production is also a useful skill.

 - Make social media an integrated part of an overall strategy.
-An integrated marketing strategy starts with an overall brand management strategy, delivered through online and offline communications, promotions, and customer engagement vehicles.
+An integrated social media marketing strategy starts with an overall brand management strategy, delivered through online and offline communications, promotions, and customer engagement vehicles.
 Your Twitter and YouTube messages better match your print advertising message.

 - Find the right tools to analyze the ROI.
 Return-On-Investment metrics are not new, but the tools are different.
 Get familiar with current social media tools, such as Google Analytics, Omniture, and HootSuite analytics.
 Over time, put together the data you need to measure your progress on a weekly/monthly/yearly basis.